the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 # Introduction to React

-This chapter is an introduction to React, a JavaScript library for rendering interfaces in single-page and mobile applications.
-I explain why developers should consider adding the React library to their toolbelts.
+This chapter is an introduction to React, a JavaScript library for rendering interfaces in single-page and mobile applications, where I explain why developers should consider adding the React library to their toolbelts.
 We will dive into the React ecosystem, creating your first React application from scratch with no configuration.
-Along the way, we will introduce **JSX**, the syntax for React, and **ReactDOM**, so you have an understanding of React's practical uses before the next chapter.
+Along the way, we will introduce **JSX**, the syntax for React, and **ReactDOM**, so you have an understanding of React's practical uses in modern web applications.

 ## Hi, my name is React.